 LAG-3, an immune checkpoint molecule.

-LAG-3 stands for Lymphocyte Activation Gene-3 (LAG-3 or CD223), a protein, which is involved in the regulation of the immune system.
+LAG-3 stands for Lymphocyte Activation Gene-3 (LAG-3 or CD223), a gene that codes a protein, which is involved in the regulation of the immune system.

-Discovered in 1990 by our Chief Scientist and Medical Officer, Professor Frederic Triebel, we are the global leader in LAG-3 products with more LAG-3-related intellectual property and more product candidates in clinical development, including our partnered programs than any other company in the industry.
+Discovered in 1990 by our Chief Scientific and Chief Medical Officer, Professor Frederic Triebel, we are the global leader in LAG-3 products with more LAG-3-related intellectual property and more product candidates in clinical development, including our partnered programs than any other company in the industry.

-The LAG-3 protein controls the signaling between specific immune cells, T cells and antigen presenting cells (APCs), which are responsible for the adaptive immune response.
+The LAG-3 - MHC II interaction controls the signaling between specific immune cells, T cells and antigen presenting cells (APCs), which are responsible for the adaptive immune response.
 Our lead product candidate is eftilagimod alpha which is in late-stage clinical development (please see) for the treatment of cancer.
-Other products are in preclinical (IMP761) or earlier clinical development (IMP701, IMP731) for cancer or autoimmune diseases.
+Other products are in preclinical (IMP761) or clinical development (LAG 525, GSK'781) for cancer or autoimmune diseases.

-With our lead product candidate eftilagimod alpha, we are investigating the LAG-3 immune control mechanism in three areas of application to boost the immune system with a unique mechanism of action.
+With our lead product candidate eftilagimod alpha, we are investigating the LAG-3 immune control mechanism in different areas of application to boost the immune system with a unique mechanism of action.

 Areas of application: